 In Galaxy S8 and S8+, there are many ways to access Galaxy S8 settings, for example,

 - from Galaxy S8 apps screen or Galaxy S8 home screen, open Settings app.

-- from notification pane, tap Settings (gear) icon.
+- from the notification pane, tap the Settings (gear) icon.

 The result is identical.
 You get the same setting page.

 You can tap Display on the Settings page to enter Galaxy S8 display settings.

 On the Galaxy S8 Display settings page, tap the Navigation bar as shown below.

 In the Navigation bar setting page, you can find some customizable items: